JavierMonton/foo.bar.withgoogle/README.md

 # foobar.withgoogle
-This is a repository of the solutions that I did for [foo.bar Challenge](https://foobar.withgoogle.com/) from Google
+This is a repository of the solutions that I did for [foobar Challenge](https://foobar.withgoogle.com/) from Google

 It seems to be a way that Google has to hire some people but I'm not sure about that, I took it as a game, pretty similar to HackerRank contexts.